redhat-cop/network.telemetry/README.md

 |   collector_stats   |         cisco.nxos         |

-### Detect configuration drift in Telemetry Configuration
+### Detect configuration drifts with `action: detect`

-- Detect operation will read the facts from the provided/default inventory and detect if any configuration changes are there on the appliances using overridden state.
+- This action "detects" drifts by comparing on-box telemetry configuration with the source-of-truth.

 ```yaml
 - name: Detect drifts in telemetry configuration